-We view the town's management as strong, with good financial policies and practices under our FMA methodology, indicating financial practices exist in most areas but that governance officials might not formalize or monitor all of them on a regular basis.
+We view the town's management as strong, with good financial policies and practices under our FMA methodology, indicating that financial practices exist in most areas but that governance officials might not formalize or regularly monitor all of them.

 Highlights include management's conservative budget assumptions and regular monitoring of budget performance with monthly reports on budget-to-actual results to the board of selectman and finance committee.
 The town's free cash policy outlines reserves, free cash, and stabilization funds with the goal of maintaining no less than 7%-8% of general fund expenditures in reserve.

-The town was not compliant in fiscal 2016, but officials expect to close fiscal 2017 in-line with the reserve policy.
-There is a strong focus on capital planning, evidenced by Harwich's six-year capital improvement plan that it updates annually and that identifies funding sources.
-The town also maintains a five-year budget forecast, which it updates annually.
+The town also wants to achieve a general fund balance of 18% of expenditures, which it is currently below.
+There is a strong focus on capital planning, evidenced by Harwich's six-year capital improvement plan it updates annually that identifies funding sources.
+The town also maintains a five-year budget forecast it updates annually.

-The town adheres to its formal investment-management policy, which mirrors commonwealth guidelines.
+Harwich adheres to its formal investment-management policy, which mirrors commonwealth guidelines.
 Harwich maintains a formal debt-management policy that limits general fund debt service to 10%-12% of expenditures.